 If you’re maintaining and updating WordPress regularly, limiting credentials, using strong passwords and scheduled backups, you’re pretty much protected from anything malicious out there.

-If you suspect you’ve been under attack or infected, try this free website malware scanner by Sucuri.
+If you suspect you’ve been under attack or infected, try this How to Clean a WordPress Hack guide by Sucuri.
 These guys specialize in website security and offer professional service in maintaining and disinfecting websites.

-If you have any more recommendations, share it with us in the comments section below.
-One can never be too secure.
+If you have any recommendations on how to secure WordPress websites, share it with me in the comments section below.